mawnloner/mawnloner/README.md

 - English
 - German

-I also like to:
+I also like to invest in:
+- cyber sec
+- real life sec
+- IT & Devices

+My hobbies include:
-- Travel
+- Travel & explore
 - Photo- / videograph
 - Scout the web